UNG Summer: French in Quebec at Laval University

 - Carrying packed suitcases and other personal belongings with no help

-- Being subjected to outdoor conditions for long periods of time such as rain, extreme heat or cold, excessive sun, insects, etc.
+- Being subjected to outdoor conditions for long periods of time (rain, extreme heat or cold, etc.)

 - Hiking or climbing up hills, mountains, or other extreme inclines